 - Don’t drive distracted.
 Texting, talking on the phone, eating, or playing with the radio are huge distractions while on the road.
 These divert your focus from the task at hand (driving), and cause you to drive recklessly.
 In fact, distracted driving killed more than 3,000 people on U.S. roads in 2010, according to Distraction.gov.
 While driving distracted, it’s easy to go to fast, veer into another lane, or run stop signs and red lights without noticing.
 All of these can lead to a dangerous reckless driving accident.

 - Follow traffic laws.
 Never run lights, stops signs, or drive your car without a seat belt.
 These laws are in place not just to maintain an organized and orderly road system, but also to protect you and other drivers on the road.
 Follow these basic traffic regulations, and you could prevent a painful wreck.

 - Keep your hands positioned properly on the steering wheel.
 When first learning to drive, you likely learned about the “10 and 2 o’clock” positions, where your hands should grip the steering wheel.
 Over time, many drivers forget this suggestion and drive with their hands on the bottom of the wheel, on the sides, or even with just one hand.
 This poor positioning can easily lead to a reckless driving accident.
-Proper 10 and 2 hand positions allow you not only to grip the steer wheel better and turn more easily, they give you more control of your vehicle, letting you maneuver quickly and seamlessly out of potentially dangerous situations.
+Proper 10 and 2 hand positions allow you not only to grip the steering wheel better and turn more easily, they give you more control of your vehicle, letting you maneuver quickly and seamlessly out of potentially dangerous situations.

 How to reduce dangerous driving habits?